 static constraints = {

 parent nullable: true

 owner nullable: true

 }

 }

-}

 '''

 By default it's assumed that domain classes have a numeric primary key, but that's not required.
-So the c implementation has a Long objectId field, but if you want to support other types of ids you can chang field and retain the other standard functionality from the base class.
+So the default implementation has a Long objectId field, but if you want to support other types of ids you can change that field and retain the other standard functionality from the base class.